 If you’re interested in exploring this type of testing framework and talking through some solutions we can offer to help your user acquisition, give us a holler!
 We’d love to talk.

 Hi there!
 I’m Ethan, a Growth Marketer based in Steamboat Springs, Colorado.
-I have six years of digital agency experience under my belt creating and executing acquisition strategies for companies in a number of different verticals across a variety of channels.
-When I’m not at my desk you can find me skiing, mountain biking, or chasing my dog around in the mountains.
+I have four years of digital agency experience under my belt creating and executing acquisition strategies for a number of different verticals across multiple channels.
+When I’m not at my desk, you can find me skiing, mountain biking, or chasing my dog around in the mountains.